From Dakar to N'Djamena, hotels boost security after Burkina attack

 "Since the beginning of the week, the security measures have been reinforced," said Alfred Kouassi, a hotel employee working in the lobby.
 "The police often come to speak to us with us."

-In Senegal, gendarmes have been deployed at roundabouts and on major streets in neighborhoods popular with Westerners.
+In Senegal, gendarmes have been deployed at roundabouts and on major streets in neighbourhoods popular with Westerners.

 Dakar's Radisson Blu, the sister hotel of the establishment attacked in Bamako in November, installed additional cameras inside and outside, ordered vehicle barriers and had increased security personnel well before the Ouagadougou attacks.